pylint-dev/pylint/doc/run.rst

 --version             show program's version number and exit -h, --help            show help about the command line options

-Pylint is architectured around several checkers.
-By default all checkers are enabled.
-You can disable a specific checker or some of its messages or messages categories by specifying ``--disable=<id>``.
-If you want to enable only some checkers or some message ids, first use ``--disable=all`` then ``--enable=<id>`` with <id> being a comma separated list of checker names and message identifiers.
+Pylint is architectured around several checkers. you can disable a specific checker or some of its messages or messages categories by specifying ``--disable=<symbol>``.
+If you want to enable only some checkers or some message symbols, first use ``--disable=all`` then ``--enable=<symbol>`` with <symbol> being a comma separated list of checker names and message symbols.
 See the list of available features for a description of provided checkers with their functionalities.
-The ``--disable`` and ``--enable`` options can be used with comma separated lists mixing checkers, message ids and categories like ``-d C,W,E0611,design``
+The ``--disable`` and ``--enable`` options can be used with comma separated lists mixing checkers, message ids and categories like ``-d C,W,no-error,design``

 It is possible to disable all messages with ``--disable=all``.
 This is useful to enable only a few checkers or a few messages by first